-Deborah Lipstadt can be seen in this YouTube video, vigorously defending free speech in an Oxford Union debate on criminalizing Holocaust denial.
+Deborah Lipstadt was recently interviewed on NPR regarding the American memory towards the Holocaust.
+Dr. Lipstadt can also be seen in this YouTube video, vigorously defending free speech in an Oxford Union debate on criminalizing Holocaust denial.
 Dr. Lipstadt's story has become a movie starring Rachel Weisz as Dr. Lipstadt!
 How cool is that?
 Spring 2016 saw filming on the quad of the film.
 Dr. Lipstadt famously fought a Holocaust denier in libel court in the 1990s resulting in a decisive victory in 2000.
 You can find more on the story here.

 Dianne Stewart's Fall 2016 "Black Love" class has received amazing buzz!
 This innovative class has been featured on social media and in Teen Vogue.
 Most recently, the class was featured in the following Huffington Post article.
 The Emory Department of African American Studies has more on the course here.